-The town of Paro (2280m) lies in the centre of the valley on the banks of the Paro Chhu and is a short distance north – west of Paro Dzong.
-The beautiful valley, where nature and man conjured to create their dearest image, is home to some of Bhutan's oldest temples & monasteries – as well as its only airport.
+The town of Paro (2280m) lies in the center of the valley on the banks of the Paro Chhu and is a short distance northwest of Paro Dzong.
+The beautiful valley, where nature and man conjured to create their dearest image, is home to some of Bhutan's oldest temples and monasteries – as well as its only airport.
 Mount Jomolhari (7300 M) reigns in white glory at the northern end of the valley and its glacial waters plunge through deep gorges to form the Pa-chhu (Paro River).
 Paro is one of the most fertile valleys in the Kingdom, producing a bulk of famous red rice from its Terrance fields.

-Drugyel Dzong: The fortress was built in 1649 by Shabdrung Nawang Namgyel to commemorate his victory over the Tibetan invaders, led by Mongolian warlord Gushi Khan in 1644.
+The fortress was built in 1649 by Shabdrung Nawang Namgyel to commemorate his victory over the Tibetan invaders, led by Mongolian warlord Gushi Khan in 1644.
 Strategically built over the only passage into Paro valley, the dzong helped repel numerous invasions all through the course of Bhutanese history.
-It so impressed early visitors that in 1914 the dzong featured on the cover of the National Geographic Magazine.
-Unfortunately the dzong was gutted by accidental fire in 1951.
+It so impressed early visitors that in 1914 the dzong featured on the cover of National Geographic Magazine.
+Unfortunately, the dzong was gutted by an accidental fire in 1951.
 The ruin, as it stands today, still attracts tourists.
-On a clear day one can see the commanding view of Mt.
-Jomolhari from the village nestle below the dzong.
+On a clear day, one can see the commanding view of Mt.
+Jomolhari from the village nestled below the dzong.

-Ta-Dzong: at the top of the hill looking down over the Rimpung Dzong, the Ta-Dzong (watch tower) was built in 1656, unlike the rectangular shape of dzongs, it is round more like parts of an European castle.
-Since 1968 the watch tower was transformed into the National Museum and holds fascinating collections of arts, relics, thangka (religious paintings), Ancient armors gallery, old stamp collections and farmer's tools etc.
+Ta-Dzong: at the top of the hill looking down over the Rimpung Dzong, the Ta-Dzong (watchtower) was built in 1656, unlike the rectangular shape of dzongs, it is round more like parts of a European castle.
+Since 1968 the watchtower was transformed into the National Museum and holds fascinating collections of arts, relics, thangka (religious paintings), Ancient armors gallery, old stamp collections, and farmer's tools, etc.

 THIMPHU VALLEY: The Capital